Safeguarding Policy

 If bullying is suspected, the same procedure should be followed as set out in 'Responding to Allegations or Suspicions' above.

-Action to help the victim and prevent bullying in sport:
+Action to help the victim and prevent bullying:

 Action towards the bully(ies):